flutterwtf/mcp_flutter/mcp_toolkit/mcp_toolkit/README.md

 # MCP Toolkit for Flutter

+> [!NOTE]
+> This is not official package - it's a personal project.
+>
+> For official package - please see [ai repository](https://github.com/dart-lang/ai/tree/main/pkgs/dart_tooling_mcp_server)

-This package is a core component of the `mcp_flutter` project.
+This package is a core component of the [mcp_flutter](https://github.com/Arenukvern/mcp_flutter) project.
 It acts as the "client-side" library within your Flutter application, enabling the Model Context Protocol (MCP) `MCP Server` to perform Flutter-specific operations like retrieving application errors, capturing screenshots, and getting view details.

 > [!NOTE]
 > Please notice: